Hanskhali rape case: Incident and allegations

 A 14-year-old girl, who was a student of class 9, went to a birthday party at 4.00 pm on April 4 in the house of Brojogopal Gayali (alias Sohail Gayali), son of AITC leader Samarendra Gayali.
 She accused there she was gang-raped by Sohail.
 After the party she was covered with blood.
 With help of other pedestrians she somehow reached home at 7.30 pm and had headache and extreme pain.
-She was bleeding but his father accused that Sohail had came to their home and threatened to set their house on fire if they dared to take the profusely bleeding girl to the police station or the hospital.
+She was bleeding but his father accused that Sohail had come to their home and threatened to set their house on fire if they dared to take the profusely bleeding girl to the police station or the hospital.
 She bled to death.
 Within 30 minutes of her daughter's death, Sohail along with other TMC men attacked their home and again threatened to kill them, pointing a gun towards them.
 They took away the body by wrapping it in a mat on which she was lying.
 Her mother accused, “They didn't allow us to touch the body.
 They set it on fire in front of my husband and threatened us with dire consequences if we raised our voice or informed others.
 We had no option but to mourn the death silently.”
 They (12 men) took the body to the cemetery and burned the body.
 The villagers accused them "trying hard to burn a body”.
 A villager says, “They were in a hurry to burn the body quickly but did not bring wood with them to set up a pyre.
 They frantically collected dry wood and dry leaves from a nearby bush.
 But as that was not enough to set up the pyre, they doused the body with kerosene to burn it.”

 Her parents lodged police complaint on April 9.